Hristo Botev: Cheta and death

 The next day passed without sighting the enemy, but at this point it was obvious that no local reinforcements could be expected.
 On the morning of 20 May Julian, sentries detected advancing bashi-bazouks and 5 companies of regular Ottoman troops.
 The men immediately took strong positions near Mount Okoltchitza.
 The defense was divided into two sectors, one commanded by Voinovski and the other by Botev.
-Soon two battalions of Ottoman regulars, led by Hassan Hairi Bey, assaulted Voinovski's fighters, while the bashi-bazouks concentrated on Botev's position.
-Voinovski's men, with concentrated fire, inflicted heavy losses on the advancing enemy and countered their attempts at encirclement.
-In their turn Botev's men repelled several bashi-bazouk attacks and drove the enemy back with a counterattack.